Supplements

 Vitamin C (Ascorbic Acid)

 This water soluble vitamin plays a role in many important bodily functions.
-Since it is water soluble, whatever the body does not use is constantly being passed out of the body via the urine.
+Since it is water soluble, whatever the body does not use is constantly being passed out via the urine.
 While there are no known problems associated with an over-abundance of Vitamin C, other than possibly constipation, it is still a good idea to stick within recommended daily allowances.

 Probably the most important function Vitamin C performs is as an antioxidant.
 Oxidants are free radicals that if not controlled can significantly damage cells.
 Much in the same way that rust breaks down a car's exterior, so too can free radicals damage the skin and other body parts.
 When cells are damaged, inflammation can occur and chronic inflammation can be a risk factor for many health problems and issues.
 Antioxidants such as Vitamin C, are an effective tool in preventing chronic inflammation.